storyprotocol/documentation/docs/Developers/python-sdk/python-sdk-setup.md

 > :information_source: Make sure to have WALLET\_PRIVATE\_KEY set up in your .env file.
 >
 > :information_source: Make sure to have RPC\_PROVIDER\_URL for your desired chain set up in your .env file.
-You can use a public default one (`RPC_PROVIDER_URL=https://1rpc.io/sepolia`) or, for a much faster experience, [sign up for a free Alchemy account and create an Ethereum Sepolia test application](https://dashboard.alchemy.com/)  to get your own private RPC URL.
-Once your application is created, you can click the "API Key" button and then copy the link in the HTTP box.
+You can use a public default one (`RPC_PROVIDER_URL=https://rpc.odyssey.storyrpc.io`) or check out other RPCs here.

 ```python main.py
 import os